lamini-ai/lamini-examples/02_prompt_engineering/prompt_engineering.md

 Conduct a succinct analysis of the legal case United States v.
 Elizabeth Holmes, focusing on wire fraud charges.
 Examine the latest developments.
 ```

-The training data should include similar queries on related court cases, like below.
+The training data should include similar queries on related court cases.
+Since the actual query focuses on wire fraud charges, the question-answer
+pairs should also focus on wired fraud charges, like below:
 ```
 Here are some related court case: